gracemc93/encrypted_S3/README.md

 4. A plan of what is to be created should be displayed, enter Yes to approve.
 5. After they are created, you should see the URL for the REST API in the terminal under Outputs `url_to_encryption_checker`
 6. You will also see two S3 buckets, one is encrypted one is not, you can use those to test the lambda.
 7. Use a tool like Postman to call the API.
 You should do a POST request.
-The request body should look like:
+An example of the request body should look like:

  `{
    "Buckets":[
-      "test_bucket_1",
+      "some_bucket_name_1",
-      "test_bucket_2"
+      "some_bucket_name_2"
    ]
 }`